transdigiware/blockchain/howto/ibp-console-manage.md

 ## Refreshing your console
 {: #ibp-console-refresh}

-If you are having trouble connecting to your console after you click `Launch the {{site.data.keyword.blockchainfull_notm}} Platform` on the Welcome back panel, the **Refresh your connected cluster** button is a useful mechanism to renew the connection between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster on {{site.data.keyword.cloud_notm}}.
+If you are having trouble connecting to your console after you click `Launch the {{site.data.keyword.blockchainfull_notm}} Platform` on the Welcome back panel, the **Refresh cluster** button is a useful mechanism to renew the connection between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster on {{site.data.keyword.cloud_notm}}.
 It can also be used to upgrade to a newer release of the console, if one is available.

 To access this button:
 1. Log in to {{site.data.keyword.cloud_notm}} and  open [{{site.data.keyword.cloud_notm}} Resource list](https://cloud.ibm.com/resources){: external}.
 Ensure that you log in with your {{site.data.keyword.IBM_notm}} ID.